Open Online Theatre Programme

-Open Online Theatre (OOT) is a specialised platform for the performing arts, offering artists training in how to create work specifically for online audiences and monetise the process.
+Open Online Theatre (OOT) is a specialised platform for the performing arts, offering artists training in how to create hybrid work for live streamed and live audiences and monetise the process.

-The Open Online Theatre training programme combines creative online laboratories with bespoke mentoring and performance opportunities to live-stream their work interactively.
+The OOT training programme combines creative online/physical laboratories with bespoke mentoring and performance opportunities to live-stream work interactively.

 - Sensography – how to choreograph/improvise for 4 live-streaming cameras